-NEMA Scandal: Analysing the divergent media coverage — Nigeria Today
+NEMA Scandal: Analysing the Divergent Media Coverage — Nigeria Today

 A further scrutiny indicates that two major media seem to be the arrowheads in reporting the NEMA scandal from different, if not opposing perspectives.
 The Nation Newspaper has a pattern in promoting the activities of the current management of NEMA under Maihaja, while PRNigeria Online News Release platform provides contrary views which protect the interest of the staff of the agency.
 For instance, it was the Nation that broke the news on the investigation of NEMA staff with a story captioned “EFCC indicts ex-NEMA DG, six directors for N2.5b ‘fraud’” and followed with another report the following day that “Alleged N2.5b fraud: NEMA board suspends six directors.”

-While the nation reported the response of House Committee at a press briefing with an harmless but seeming ambiguous headline: “We Won’t Abandoned NEMA N23bn Fraud Probe- Rep,” PRNigeria was blunt and categorical with its screaming headline: “Maihaja Must Account for N22bn NEMA Allocation in One Year– Reps.”
+While the Nation reported the response of House Committee at a press briefing with an harmless but seeming ambiguous headline: ‘We Won’t Abandon NEMA N23bn Fraud Probe- Rep’, PRNigeria was blunt and categorical with its screaming headline: ‘Maihaja Must Account for N22bn NEMA Allocation in One Year– Reps’.

 The varying viewpoints between various media phenomenon is always in existence but one needs to consider the integrity of the platform in believing its content.
-Online news platforms are becoming more domineering in the dispensation of news reporting as observers’ countdown to a no distant future when 95% of the world’s population will prefer reading news online.
+Online news platforms are becoming more domineering in the dispensation of news reporting as observers’ countdown to a no distant future when 95 per cent of the world’s population will prefer reading news online.

 It is necessary to state from the outset that, the traditional media observes a lot of process of authentication, verification and editorial approval before publication, Online media is speedy and timely with on the spot news delivery.
 While print media is reader friendly, the online media is viewer friendly.